February 28, 2006: Apple introduces an upgraded Mac mini, an affordable computer powered by an Intel processor.

 This allowed users to share music, photos and video over their local networks.
 This in turn helped cement the Mac mini as an important part of Apple’s digital hub strategy.

 The new Mac mini built on this media-friendly reputation by adding four USB ports on the back, as well as a new digital audio line in.
 It even came packaged with an Apple Remote for good measure — although there was sadly no TV tuner element.

-Even well after a decade removed from the Mac mini, I still know people who use these computers as media players — particularly now that they can be cheaply picked up second-hand on eBay.
+Still, more than a decade removed from the original Mac mini’s release, I still know people who use these computers as media players — particularly now that they can be cheaply picked up second-hand on eBay.